akshaymatoo/earthquake-zen-garden/README.md

 # How to run eslint

 run the command `npm run lint`.
 Another option is if you are on Vscode enable ESLint and it keep giving erros while the code is written.

+# How to test

+run the command `npm run test`.
+This project has two basic tests done by `react-testing-library`